yockgen/nanas-os-builder/README.md

 os-image-composer build --[TAB]
 ```

-See the [Shell Completion](#shell-completion) section for more details.
+See the [Shell Completion](#shell-completion-feature) section for  details.

 ### Image Template Format

-Image templates are written in the YAML format and define the requirements for building a specific OS image.
-The template structure allows users to define key parameters such as the OS distribution, version, architecture, software packages, output format, and kernel configuration.
+Written in the YAML format, templates define the requirements for building an operating system image.
+The template structure enables you to define key parameters, such as the operating system distribution, version, architecture, software packages, output format, and kernel configuration.
+The image template format is validated against a JSON schema to check syntax and semantics before building the image.

+If you're an entry-level user or have straightforward requirements, you can reuse the basic template and add the packages you require.
+If you're addressing an advanced use case with, for instance, robust security requirements, you can modify the template to define disc and partition layouts and other settings for security.

 ```yaml
 image: